-They declared Israel a state.
-It was the first time since 70 BC (1847 years) that the Jews had a recognised home again.
+They declared Israel a state, the first time since 70 BC (1847 years), that the Jews had a recognised home again.
 The Arab / Israeli war started with Arab nations attacking Israel.

 The war of independence for Israel ended.
 It saw over 6000 Israelis killed and around 1500 wounded.

 Jews allowed to leave Iraq (modern day Babylon).
 But only provided they gave up Iraqi citizenship.
 Over 100,000 Jews evacuated from Iraq between the years of 1949 to 1951.
-The evacuations named Ezra and Nechemia, after the leaders of the Jews from 597 BC.
-The two who led the Jews back to Jerusalem back from Babylonian exile.
-Another 49,000 Jews brought from Yemen and surrounding area between 1949 and 1950.
-It went under the name Operation Magic Carpet.
+The evacuations named Ezra and Nechemia, after the leaders of the Jews from 597 BC, who led the Jews back to Jerusalem from Babylonian exile.
+Israel brought home another 49,000 Jews from Yemen and surrounding area between 1949 and 1950.
+It ran under the name Operation Magic Carpet.

 Israel invaded Egypt.
 Forcing other foreign nationals and Jews to leave Egypt.
 Around 25,000 Jews fled the harsh regime and their assets seized by the Egyptian government.

 When the Jews advanced into Jerusalem, it seemed like suicide.
 All the surrounding Arab nations attacked them.
 The Arabs sustained heavy losses, but after six days, the war was over.
 Israel had won.
 They captured the holy part of the city, (the old city) up to the remains of Solomon’s temple, (the Wailing Wall).
 The Israeli general, Moshe Dayan, stated the Jews had come home, never to leave again.